Winter Sleep Guide: Create a Cozy, Layered Bed for Winter Comfort

 - Sleep comfortably cool.
 If you're too hot, you'll have difficulty sleeping, but you'll be uncomfortable if it's too cold, as well.
 Find a happy medium.
 According to sleep experts, the ideal sleep temperature is 65 degrees.
 Get that ideal temperature by keeping your thermostat low, choosing bedding layers to maintain a comfortable sleeping temperature, and wearing comfortable, breathable pajamas when it's time to tuck in.

 - Keep your toes warm, too.
 Should you wear socks to bed?
 Socks or no socks, that's all about personal preference.
 But if you choose to wear them, make sure they're comfy!
 Itchy, tight, baggy, or too-warm socks are going to keep you awake, so find sleeping socks that are soft, breathable, and fit well.
 Merino wool blends are a great choice.

 - Wind down with a relaxing routine.
-Try a long soak in the bath or a mug of chamomile tea before kicking back wearing flannel PJs and a plush terry bathrobe—create your perfect nighttime habits to prepare your body and mind for bed.
+Try a long soak in the bath or a mug of chamomile tea before kicking back wearing cozy flannel PJs and a plush Terry bathrobe—create your perfect nighttime habits to prepare your body and mind for bed.

 Winter nights may be chilly outside, but inside you'll be snugly bundled under cozy layers of blankets.
 Create the perfect space for restful slumber even on the snowiest of nights and you'll wake up refreshed and ready, morning after morning.
 Explore our other Guides for more bedding and sleep tips.